cortexproject/cortex/docs/configuration/config-file-reference.md

   # CLI flag: -alertmanager-storage.azure.account-key
   [account_key: <string> | default = ""]

+  # The values of `account-name` and `endpoint-suffix` values will not be
+  # ignored if `connection-string` is set.
+Use this method over `account-key` if
+  # you need to authenticate via a SAS token or if you use the Azurite emulator.
+  # CLI flag: -alertmanager-storage.azure.connection-string
+  [connection_string: <string> | default = ""]

   # Azure storage container name
   # CLI flag: -alertmanager-storage.azure.container-name
   [container_name: <string> | default = ""]